lmtoy/lmtoy_2024S1SEQUOIACommissioning/README.md

 Commissioning work for SEQ.
 Started 1-dec-2023 on the generator.
 Some 1MM is also mentioned here, as the Ps mode in SEQ and 1MM are similar.
+No testing of 1MM/Bs mode done yet.

 Summary:

 1. Map fine (110407) but bank=1 has bad beams 0,4, and script generator needs to run 3 times
 2. Bs fine (110401)
 3. Ps fine (110362, 110354, 110416 science)
+4. 1MM/Ps ok (110433)

 #  SEQ Map